pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

 --root-password="<InstanceRootPassword>"
 ```

 When you create a new Cloud SQL for PostgreSQL instance, a [default admin user](https://cloud.google.com/sql/docs/postgres/users#default-users) `Username: "postgres"` is created.
-It will later be used by Pachyderm to access its databases.
+It will later be used by MLDM to access its databases.
 Note that the `--root-password` flag above sets the password for this user.

 Check out Google documentation for more information on how to [Create and Manage PostgreSQL Users](https://cloud.google.com/sql/docs/postgres/create-manage-users).